-Anthurium brownii makes a perfect air purifying plant, thanks to its large leaves that effectively trap air impurities.
+Anthurium brownii makes a perfect air-purifying plant, thanks to its large heart-shaped leaves that effectively trap air impurities.

-However, keeping the plant healthy can become challenging, especially when watering and humidity levels go wrong.
+However, keeping the plant healthy can become challenging, especially when its optimum requirements are not fulfilled.

-Read on to find out everything there is to know about your prized brownii plant, the best care tips, and how to diagnose and treat the problems.
+Read on to learn everything there is to know about your brownii plant, the best care tips, and how to diagnose and treat the problems.

 - Overview of Anthurium Brownii